 Drying out lean elk meat or other venison during the cooking process increases toughness.
 The steaming liquids just keep dripping right back down on the meat in a closed crock pot or roasting pan.
 A low temperature slowly tenderizes the roast and caramelizes any connective tissues (gristle, etc.).

-Start the preparation of your crock post roast from the thawed state.
+Start the preparation of your crock pot venison roast from the thawed state.
 Starting the cooking process of a venison roast recipe with a frozen piece of meat begs for bacterial growth in a slow cooker and can also hamper the tenderizing process.

 Remove as much visible silver skin and gristle (connective tissue) as you can.
 However, the slow cooking process dissolves these nicely.